 While Optus’ postpaid SIM-only plans offer great data inclusions and extras, there are plenty of other telcos fighting it out for your business.
 So, how much data can you get for your money?

 The table below shows a selection of postpaid plans from Canstar Blue’s database with a minimum of 10GB data, listed in order of advertised cost, lowest cost first, then by data allowance.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Is an Optus SIM Only plan worth the money?

 Optus has a handful of SIM only plans to satisfy most budgets and needs.
 However, the question is, can you find a better deal elsewhere?
 While the answer may be yes, especially if you’re after a super-cheap plan, it’s not always so simple.

 Optus often includes bonuses such as data-free Optus Sport, which could be enough extra value to make the price worth it, and the recent addition of unlimited extra data (albeit it, limited to speeds of 1.5Mbps) makes the telco a good option for customers wanting to avoid excess usage fees.
-The inclusion of unlimited standard international talk and text on selected plans, as well as international roaming gigabytes and 5G network access, also make Optus worth considering if you’re after a comprehensive plan that’s 5G-ready.
+The inclusion of unlimited standard international talk and text on selected plans, as well as 5G network access, also make Optus worth considering if you’re after a comprehensive plan that’s 5G-ready.

 An Optus SIM only plan may be worth considering if: